 - Switch to the green- or white-tipped nozzle to rinse the siding.
 Both of these nozzles produce a stronger, higher-pressure stream of water, so rinsing away the dirt and soap and clearing any tough stains should be much easier.

 Depending on the size of your home, this job may take a while.
 Don’t rush, especially if you need to use a ladder.
 If the job takes a few days or weekends to complete, so be it.
 Your safety is the most important consideration.

 Depending on the weather and other environmental factors, you will most likely need to wash your siding every couple of years.

 The Bottom Line

-On the other hand, you may decide that pressure washing is just too much of a hassle.
-And that’s OK!
-It’s a dirty job, after all, and you’re virtually guaranteed to get soaking wet.
-If you’d rather let someone else take care of the pressure washing, contact a Best Pick Window Cleaning & Pressure Washing specialist for help.
+On the other hand, you may decide that pressure washing is just too much hassle.
+And that’s okay!
+It’s a dirty job, and you’re virtually guaranteed to get soaking wet.
+If you’d rather let someone else take care of the pressure washing, contact a professional specialist for help.

 With some water and a little elbow grease, your home will be as clean on the outside as it is on the inside.